The 2015 Harvest -exceeded all expectations

 The numbers:

-First we picked the Chardonnay on Friday, 27th of March followed by the Pinot on the Sunday.
-Total Pinot yield was 2.7 tonnes to the acre, picked at 22.8 brix and 6.9 TA (total acid).
-Chardonnay ended up with 1.7 tonnes to the acre, picked at 23.1 brix and 6.6 TA.
-We were up a whopping 43% from the previous year, making it an exciting second vintage for us.
+We picked the Chardonnay on Friday, 27th of March followed by the Pinot on the Sunday.
+Our total Pinot yield was 2.7 tonnes to the acre, picked at 22.8 brix and at a TA of 6.9 g/L. With our Chardonnay we ended up with 1.7 tonnes to the acre, picked at 23.1 brix and at a TA of 6.6 g/L. We were up a whopping 43% in yield from the previous year, making it an exciting second vintage for us.

-The growth cycle of the vines began with budburst in spring (late September) and concluded with the falling of the leaves in autumn (late April).
-Each step in this process plays a vital role in the development of the grapes and the characteristics for this year’s wine….climate, disease pressure, pests and vine nutrition, all key factors influencing this process.
-Each year, here at Lyons Will we spend quite a bit of time monitoring the effects of these factors….and this year it seems to have paid off.
+The growth cycle of the vines began with budburst in spring (late September) and concludes with leaf senescence in autumn.
+Each step in this process plays a vital role in the development of the grapes and the characteristics of the year’s wine.
+Climate, disease pressure, pests and vine nutrition are all key factors influencing this process.
+Each year at Lyons Will we spend quite a bit of time monitoring the effects of these factors and this year it seems to have paid off.

 So what was the weather like this year?

-By the end of March, the cooler weather of autumn had started to set in and all of a sudden the leaves started to change colour.
+By the end of March, the cooler weather of autumn had started to set in and the leaves started to change colour.
 The vineyard then once again became a hive of activity with pickers, bins, tractors and our vineyard dog (Pickles) helping out with harvest.

 Other factors influencing our harvest this year….

 Because vines are sensitive to variations in temperature and seasonal changes, understanding the phenology of the plant is important in improving the quality and output of the vineyard.
-We analysed the plants made an assessment and took steps to rectify the issues.
+We analysed the vines made an assessment and took steps to rectify the issues.
 This year’s core issue is with competitive weeds, in particular, the black wattle.
-We painstakingly removed as much of this plant as possible by hand, reducing competition for nutrients and resulting in a healthier and more productive plant.
+We painstakingly removed as much of this plant as possible by hand, reducing competition for nutrients and resulting in healthier and more productive vines.

-With our low rainfalls and windy climate, disease pressure from things such as downy and powdery mildew remained low.
-However, this milder weather brought on other issues….wasps this year were in abundance!
-It seems that no one knew that it would be such a large problem this year, taking us all a little off guard.
-Whilst these little creatures might appear quite harmless they definitely caused a lot of damage to our fruit.
-These little pests just loved the sweetness of our grapes…sucking out the juice from our grapes one by one.
+With our low rainfalls and windy climate, disease pressure from downy and powdery mildew remains low.
+However, this milder weather brought on other issues…wasps!
+And this year they were in abundance!
+It seems that no one knew that it would be such a large problem this year, catching us all a little off guard.
+While these little creatures might appear quite harmless they definitely caused a lot of damage to our fruit.
+They just love the sweetness of our grapes…sucking out the juice from the berries one by one.
 The exposure of sugary juices resulted in an increase pressure of bunch rot infection (botrytis).
 This fungus thrives in high humidity and still air.
 Luckily Lancefield isn’t very humid and days are often windy, so we rarely have too much of an issue with botrytis, two huge benefits of having a cool climate vineyard.

 Improvements made to the vineyard…

 Future proofing is something we take seriously, particularly with the issues of climate change.
 Having enough water is crucial to ensuring healthy growth of the vines.
-This year we took major steps to improve our dam’s catchment of water and infrastructural works to our irrigation system, upgrading everything…sadly we didn’t have to use it too much this year!
+This year we took major steps to improve our dam’s catchment and infrastructure works to our irrigation system, upgrading everything.
+We didn’t have to use it too much this year!

-As always at Lyons Will we are always keen in trialling and improving processes, such as testing two different pruning techniques (spur and cane pruning).
-Luckily enough we have a well-established D5V12 block which this season we split in half to trial…the purpose of the trial was to look at the differences in the quality of the fruit and the growing potential of the plant.
+As always at Lyons Will we are keen to trial and improve processes.
+This year we performed a pruning trial on our well-established D5V12 Pinot Noir block, which we split in half and pruned using two different pruning techniques (spur and cane).
+The purpose of the trial was to look at the differences in the quality of the fruit and the growing potential of the plant.
 It is safe to say both techniques performed well on our vineyard.

 So what does all this mean?